Ganthology/Ganthology/README.md

 ### Hello there, I am Ray 😊
 I am currently a Software engineer (full-stack) at **Oyen Insurance**, the first of its kind, a **pet-insurance startup** based in **Kuala Lumpur, Malaysia**.
-- 👨‍💻 I'm taking my **Bachelor Degree in Statistics with Minor in Computer Science** at the Universiti Putra Malaysia.
-- 🤓 I enjoy reading, building and exploring new domains.
+- 🛠️ I like building product at a fast paced, high growth environment/startup.
+- 🤓 I read articles, keep myself up to date with the industry, and always look to deepen my domain expertise.
 - 🌱 My focus is in *Web Development*, *Mobile Development* and *Software Engineering*
+- 👨‍💻 **Bachelor Degree in Statistics with Minor in Computer Science** at the Universiti Putra Malaysia.
-- 🐣 I can code in TypeScript/Javascript and frameworks like React.js, NextJS, NestJS and more.
+- 🐣 I can code in TypeScript/Javascript, Python and frameworks like NextJS, Django and more.
 - ⛳️ My long term goal would be expanding my impact, improving my technical capabilities and growing others in the tech industry.
 - 📫 How to reach me: my [LinkedIn profile](https://www.linkedin.com/in/boon-kit-gan-64349b164/)